 Coprescribing naloxone to primary care patients prescribed opioids for pain may reduce the risk of opioid toxicity.
 Coffin and colleagues reported that patients who received a naloxone prescription had 47% fewer opioid-related emergency visits per month in the 6 months after receipt of the prescription and 63% fewer visits after 1 year, compared with patients who did not receive naloxone.
 The study was not randomized; naloxone was more likely to be prescribed to patients receiving higher doses of opioids and those with an opioid-related ED visit in the past 12 months.[48]

 Naloxone is a pure competitive antagonist of opioid receptors and lacks any agonist activity.
 Adverse effects are rare at therapeutic doses.
-Naloxone can be given by the intravenous (IV), intramuscular (IM), endotracheal (ET), or subcutaneous (SC) route.
-The use of intranasal naloxone has also been reported and holds promise, given the absence of need for intravenous access and reduced risk for needle stick to healthcare providers.[53]
+Effects of withrawal may follow administration, and may be confused as adverse effects by the the layperson.
+Naloxone can be given by the intravenous (IV), intramuscular (IM), endotracheal (ET), subcutaneous (SC), or intranasal (IN) route.
+IN naloxone has the advantage of posing no risk of needlestick injury.

 Nalmefene (Revex) and naltrexone are newer opioid antagonists that have longer half-lives than naloxone (4-8 h and 8-12 h vs 1 h).
 The routine use of a long-acting antagonist in the patient who is unconscious for unknown reasons is not recommended.
 In addition, the fear of precipitating prolonged opioid withdrawal likely prevents the widespread use of these antagonists for emergency reversal of opiate intoxication.

-Clinical Context: Historically, the most commonly used opioid receptor antagonist in the United States.
+Clinical Context: Historically, naloxone is the most commonly used opioid receptor antagonist in the United States.
 It is used to reverse opioid intoxication or overdose.
 Prevents or reverses opioid effects (hypotension, respiratory depression, sedation), possibly by displacing opiates from their receptors.
 Half-life is 1 h.
-The injectable solution is available in vials and syringes (0.4 mg/mL, 1 mg/mL) for IV/IM/SC administration by healthcare providers.
-It is also available as an autoinjector (delivers 0.4 mg IM/SC) for home use by family or caregivers.
+The injectable solution is available in vials and syringes (0.4 mg/mL, 1 mg/mL) for IV/IM/SC administration.
+A high-dose (5 mg/0.5 mL) IM/SC injectable solution in a prefilled syringe (Zimhi) is also available.
+In pharmacokinetic studies, a single IM dose of 5-mg provided significantly higher peak plasma concentration and area under the curve (AUC) compared with a single 2-mg IM injection.

 If patients do not respond to multiple doses of naloxone, consider alternative causes of unconsciousness.